 Delirium increases the risk of longer stays in the hospital and death or long-term cognitive impairment for up to one year after discharge (Pandharipande et al., 2013; Leslie et al., 2005).
 The increased stays and higher levels of care required for patients diagnosed with delirium results in two and a half times greater costs per day than patients without delirium (Leslie et al., 2008).
 Delirium does not end at discharge, but continues to affect the patient and their caregivers for years to come through functional decline, higher health care costs and increased morbidity and/or mortality (Francis & Kapoor, 1992).
 Learn more about delirium’s impacts on patients and their families from Marie.

-20 percent reduction in Iatrogenic Delirium Events by September 27, 2018.Partnership for Patients (PfP) Goal
+20 percent reduction in Iatrogenic Delirium Events by 2019.Partnership for Patients (PfP) Goal